How Banks Make Money

 Many of us own shares of banks and it’s pretty safe to say that all of us are bank customers.
 Let’s take a look at how a bank makes money by lending money.

-The following is a simplified balance sheet for a bank that takes in deposits and makes loans.
+The following is a simplified balance sheet for a small bank that takes in deposits and makes loans.

 |Assets ($ millions)||Liabilities and Equity ($ millions)|

 |Government T-bills and Bonds (this is money loaned to the government) $200||Bonds Issued Capital $20|